hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - Once you connect to your session, your new ``<kernel_name>`` is ready to be used.
   To verify your setup, you can execute ``import sys; sys.executable`` in your notebook, and the resulting path shall point at ``DIR_VENV`` where you installed your virtual environment.

+**Remarks:**

+- If your ``pip install`` step involves compiling a package from source (instead of using precompiled wheels), then your virtual environment must be only used on the same arhitecture which you created it on.

 Custom R environments
 ~~~~~~~~~~~~~~~~~~~~~